mikerodham/vue-dropdowns/readme.md

 # vue-dropdowns
-A prettier way to display select boxes if you're selecting objects if you're using a v-for on objects.
+A better way to handle `v-for` on objects.

 No special dependencies, no jquery, no bootstrap, just VueJS and CSS goodness.